Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Introduction

-Notably, all the communication settings exploiting quantum indistinguishability, considered so far, can be characterized in the Holevo-Frenkel Weiner scenario \cite{holevo1973bounds, frenkel2015classical}.
+Notably, all the communication settings exploiting quantum indistinguishability, considered so far, can be characterized in the Holevo-Frenkel-Weiner (HFW) scenario \cite{holevo1973bounds, frenkel2015classical}.
 The decoding measurement(s) performed by the receiver(s), in these settings, is (are) independent of any further classical input.
-However, there is another information processing paradigm, namely the Wiesner-Ambainis scenario \cite{wiesner1983conjugate, ambainis1999dense, ambainis2002dense}, for which the decoding measurement also depends upon some classical input given to the receiver.
-Analogous to such a communication model, we introduce here a local discrimination task of given orthogonal preparations, which further depends on a classical input distributed among the spatially separated receivers \cite{comment}.
+However, there is another information processing paradigm -- the Wiesner-Ambainis scenario \cite{wiesner1983conjugate, ambainis1999dense, ambainis2002dense} -- for which the decoding measurement also depends upon some classical input given to the receiver.
+Analogous to such a communication model, which is popularly referred as Random Access Coding (RAC)-like communication set-up, we introduce here a local discrimination task of given orthogonal preparations.
+The task, in addition, depends on a classical input distributed among the spatially separated receivers \cite{comment}.
 In accordance with the term \textit{nonlocality}, often referring to the impossibility of local state discrimination \cite{bennett1999quantum}, we coin the term "\textit{conditional nonlocality}" to denote the impossibility of the present task.
-In the following, we first formally pose the input-dependentlocal state discrimination task.
+In the following, we first formally pose the input-dependent local state discrimination task.